Pruthvi-Batta/AI-ML-UNIVERSE/Claudes Sonet vs OpenAIs ChatGPT/Readme.md

  - General data relations

 We have segregated the LLM responses into folders and saved them here.
 To read the full summary head to our [Medium blog](https://medium.com/@aimluniverse/claudes-sonet-vs-openai-s-chatgpt-0a656a5063c6).

+Looking for more hands-on guides?
+Visit our website for the [best data science Insights](https://www.aimluniverse.in/)!
+Follow us on [LinkedIn](https://www.linkedin.com/company/ai-ml-universe/).
+Subscribe to our Newsletter to receive [weekly AI updates](https://aimluniverse.beehiiv.com/subscribe)!